kalingth/GAL-Crawler/README.md

 ```
 > Note: That method will return **False** if an error occurred or **True** if run correctly.

 After the run, you can save the captured data with the method save_output.
 That method receive and string which contains the name of the archive.
-The archive will be exported as .csv.
+The archive will be exported as an Excel file.

 ```python
 >>> crawler.save_output("output")